MIC-DKFZ/Hyppopy/README.md

 *<span style="color:red">Not all domains are supported by all solvers, this might be fixed in the future, but until, the solver throws an error telling you that the domain is unknown.</span>

 When using the GridsearchSolver we need to specifiy an interval and a number of samples using a frequency specifier.
 The max_iterations parameter is obsolet in this case, because each axis specifies an individual number of samples via frequency.
+This applies only to numerical space domains, categorical space domains need a frequency value of 1.

 ```python
 # import the SolverPool class